Total Government Outsourcing

 A Classless society?

 Many people have a dream of a "classless society" in which people are evaluated and respected for their ideas and the work they are doing.
 In many respects and in a large measure we have achieved a better society with respect to a century ago.
-However, because of the increasing compensation disparity between private and public sectors, we are creating a new class division between the people who produce wealth and the people who administer the environment for them.
+However, because of the increasing compensation disparity between private and public sectors, we are creating a new class division between the people who produce wealth and the people who administer the "rules of the game" for them.

 The gap between these new classes is becoming of Orwellian proportion.